krzychb/toit-samples/climate-tft/README.md

       backlight_off.set 1          // turn the backlight off
       sleep --ms=100
 ```
+Please note that some PIR sensors have off delay and report motion for extra couple of seconds after the movement already stopped.
+If this is the case then the backlight will be on for at least the the off delay of the PIR.

 If the application is working properly, you can experiment by changing the value of `DISPLAY_ON_DELAY` to e.g., `5_000` and checking if TFT screen will turn on for at least five seconds.